 The practice provided preventive care and supported patients to ensure better oral health in line with the Delivering Better Oral Health toolkit.
+Preventative care was the focus of the practice.

 The dentists prescribed high concentration fluoride products if a patient's risk of tooth decay indicated this would help them.